 Ergo Jr is made of 6 XL-320 motors from Robotis.
 Each of this servomotor embeds an electronic board allowing it to receive different kind of commands (position, speed or torque) and to communicate with other servos.
 Therefore, you can chain up several of these servomotors and command them all from one end of the chain: each servomotor will pass the orders to the next one.

-Yet, in order for the motors to be connected and identified on the same bus (same line), they must have a unique ID.
-Out of the factory they all set to the same ID (1).
+Yet, in order for the motors to be connected and identified on the same bus, they must have an unique identifier (i.e. an unique name).
+Out of the factory they all set to the same identifier.
 In this section, we will give you details on how you can set a new and unique ID to each of your motors.

 - plug the DC power on the pixl board